 It’s an easy-going anime series that’s funny and, at times, over-the-top.
-But its art style and comedic elements makes it an easy watch for first time anime watchers.
+But its art style and comedic elements make it an easy watch for first time anime watchers.

 Darker Than Black

 These Contractors have been found and trained by various governments to utilise as spies and assassins.
-However, whenever they use their abilities, they have to “pay the price”, which comes in various forms, eating excessively, do self-harm, change their bodies and the likes.
-The powers come at the cost of their humanity, murdering through objectives and rationale, suppressing any emotional and other human hinderances to stop them from achieving their goals.
+However, whenever they use their abilities, they have to “pay the price”, which comes in various forms, eating excessively, doing self-harm, changing their bodies and the like.
+The powers come at the cost of their humanity, murdering through objectives and rationale, suppressing any emotional and other human hindrances to stop them from achieving their goals.

 Darker Than Black is one of my all-time favourite anime series.
-It’s highly rated by many, but doesn’t often appear on many lists, unfortunately.
-I love the show, and requires at least two series watches to appreciate all the details and meaning extracted from the show.
+It’s highly rated by many but doesn’t often appear on many lists, unfortunately.
+I love the show and it requires at least two series watches to appreciate all the details and meaning extracted from the show.
 It may be a relatively short span of episodes, but isn’t an easy watch, especially for any new anime fans.
-Despite Contractor’s lack of humanity, Hei, the lead character, is a slight contradiction of this, battling against other Contractors through a group known as the Syndicate.
+Despite the Contractor’s lack of humanity, Hei, the lead character, is a slight contradiction of this, battling against other Contractors through a group known as the Syndicate.

 Attack on Titan

 Attack on Titan is the only series on the list that is still ongoing.
 The series is based on a manga released in 2009 with the first episode airing in 2013.
 After eight years, the show is in its final season, due to end within the next month or so.
 The story starts off on Paradis Island, where its inhabitants have built huge walls to protect themselves from attacks from mindless titans.